Skip to main content

 • Bone pain (if cancer has spread to the bone)

 Having one or more symptoms does not mean you have esophageal cancer.
 In fact, many of these symptoms are more likely to be caused by other conditions.
-Still, if you have any of these symptoms, especially trouble swallowing, it’s important to have them checked by a doctor so that the cause can be found and treated, if needed.
+Still, if you have any of these symptoms, especially if they don’t go away or get worse, have them checked by a doctor so that the cause can be found and treated, if needed.

 To help pass food through the esophagus, the body makes more saliva.
-This causes some people to complain of bringing up lots of thick mucus or saliva (spit).
+This causes some people to bring up lots of thick mucus or saliva (spit).

 Chest pain